thomassmith235/thomassmith235.github.io/README.md

 Static single-page site describing the wind-turbine FMECA app (React frontend + Django API).

-## Files
+## Layout
-- index.html: GitHub Pages entry point; same content as home.html.
+- index.html: GitHub Pages entry point.
-- home.html: Main page with inline styles and the runtime app URL helper.
+- 404.html: Redirects unknown routes back to / (friendly for SPA routing or deep links).
+- assets/styles.css: Extracted styles.
+- assets/app.js: Runtime helper that swaps the "Open the app" links to a custom URL and enforces new-tab behavior.

 ## Configuring the "Open the app" buttons
 - Default target: http://localhost:3000.
-- Override per-visit: append ?app=https://your-domain.example to the URL.
+- Override per-visit: append ?app=https://your-domain.example to the page URL.
 - Persist a deployed URL: click "Use deployed URL"; it stores the value in localStorage and updates all open-app links.
 - Links always open in a new tab for both local and deployed URLs.

 ## Preview locally
-Just open home.html or index.html in your browser—no build step required.
+Open index.html in your browser?no build step required.